briancornally/stc/tfaz2-pipeline/Deploy.md

 terraform apply tfplan
 ```
 ## 3. Deploy solution
 - Can be invoked from local or pipeline.
+Do NOT run local & pipeline concurrently or state will lock.
+To unlock:
+  - terraform force-unlock LOCKID
-- Shares state through terraform backend on azure storage.
+- terraform state backend on azure storage.
 - Sample workspace values: "dev|accp|prod".
 Where unspecified will be "default".
 - Commands:
 ```bash